 - Improves employer branding

-Employee retention statistics are a guideline to assist you in determining what can be done to retain your current employees.
+Employee retention metrics are a guideline to assist you in determining what can be done to retain your current employees.
 Make sure your employees are satisfied in their current positions by actively communicating on their progress and productivity.
 Employee retention is also higher when employees feel valued.
 You can accomplish this by offering benefits, PTO, learning and development opportunities, and effective management.